Nursing Homes and Assisted Living

 - Is the residence accommodating to wheelchairs and walkers?

-- Is the residence free of odors and appropriately heated/cooled?
+- Is the residence free of odors and is it appropriately heated/cooled?

 - Does the residence have a means of security if a resident wanders?